Glossary of Frequently Used Abbreviated Terms & Acronyms used in Lions

 Status Quo – is a condition placed on a Club by LCI which is a temporary suspension of their Charter (licence to operate as a Lions Club).
 It is usually a last resort by LCI in an attempt to bring the finances of that Club back into line and to re-establish its membership and governance.
 All bank accounts are disabled and the distribution of the LION magazine is suspended.

 (VDG) – Vice District Governor.
 There is a 1st and 2nd VDG who together with the DG make up the DG’s Team.
 They are both elected at successive District Conventions until attaining the elected position of DG.
 They share the official Club visitations with the DG so that from the time an elected 2nd VDG takes office until they complete their term as DG they will have visited all clubs in the District.
 The 1st VDG and the 2nd VDG are the liaison between the DG’s Team and the GMT and GLT respectively.

 (WMMR) – Web-based Monthly Membership Report – required under the LCI Constitution and By-laws to be submitted by the Club Secretary via the MyLCI website portal.
 This allows the effective management of Club information globally.

-(YOTY) – Youth of the Year Quest – an annual youth competition aimed at encouraging, fostering and developing leadership qualities in young Australians.
+(YOTY) – Youth of the Year Program – an annual youth competition aimed at encouraging, fostering and developing leadership qualities in young Australians.

 Zone – an administrative grouping of Clubs in a District (4 to 8 clubs) allocated by the DG and managed by Zone Chairs.